Amy Lawrence Ballroom Dance was featured in Martha Stewart Weddings!

 My fiancee and I want to learn a dance for our wedding reception.
 Which dance style should we learn for our first dance together?

 Your first dance as husband and wife is a special event that will be remembered for many years.
-The type of dancing you choose to perform should reflect the feelings that you share, and possibly a song that is meaningful to you as a couple.
-Of course, your dance style will also depend on how much time you are willing to devote to practicing.
+The type of dancing you choose to perform should reflect the feelings that you share and also, your dance style will also depend on how much time you are willing to devote to practicing.

-is much more relaxed and casual, a favorite among active and flirty couples.
+Swing dancing is much more relaxed and casual, a favorite among active and flirty couples.
 Swing is also easy to learn in a short amount of time.
+Rumba is a great choice because it is the “dance of love” and works with most romantic songs with a steady and clear beat.